 Additionally, dry oats can also go bad if they are overly exposed to moisture, direct sunlight, heat, and humidity - which is usually the case when oats are purchased from no-waste eco stores.

-Cooked oatmeal, when stored efficiently in an airtight container, can last in a refrigerator for up to a week.
+Cooked oatmeal, when stored efficiently in an sealed food container, can last in a refrigerator for up to a week.
 If not refrigerated and left at room temperature, bacteria can start to grow in cooked oatmeal, which is a concern for food safety.

 As such, any cooked oatmeal left outside of the fridge for 2 or more hours should be considered as expired, and consequently, put in the trash.